What Do These Designations Mean?

 Your Right to a Designation Hearing

 Ohio law grants you the right to a designation appeal hearing if you disagree with the designation.
-You must notify the appropriate court within 10 days of receiving a designation notice or you may waive your right to the appeal hearing.
+You must notify the appropriate court in writing within 10 calendar days of receiving a designation notice or you may waive your right to the appeal hearing.

 If you decide to exercise your right to a hearing, our attorneys can help protect you and your dog from the costs and restrictions of an unjust designation.